Anti-Catholicism in the United Kingdom

-The Glorious Revolution of 1689 involved the overthrow of King James II, who converted to Catholicism before he became king and favoured the Catholics, and his replacement by son-in-law William III, a Dutch Protestant.
-The Act of Settlement 1701, which was passed by the Parliament of England, stated the heir to the throne must not be a "Papist" and that an heir who is a Catholic or who marries one will be excluded from the succession to the throne "for ever."
-This law was extended to Scotland through the Act of Union which formed the Kingdom of Great Britain.
+The Glorious Revolution of 1689 involved the overthrow of King James II, who converted to Catholicism before he became king and sought to implement both Catholic emancipation and freedom of religion, and his replacement by son-in-law William III, a Dutch Calvinist.
+The Act of Settlement 1701, which was passed by the Parliament of England, stated the heir to the throne must not be a "Papist" and that any heir who is a Catholic or who marries one will be excluded from the succession to the throne "for ever."
+This law was extended to Scotland through the Act of Union which formed Great Britain.
 The Act was amended in 2013 as regards marriage to a Catholic and the ecumenical movement has contributed to reducing sectarian tensions between Christians in the country.

 Beginnings

-Notable early martyrs include St Alban, and Thomas Becket, although anti-clericalism can be found in medieval writers like Chaucer.
-See also Æbbe the Younger, a nun killed by the Vikings, and Alcuin, who describes a bloody Viking attack on Lindisfarne.

-Mention should also be made of critics of Church corruption like John Wyclif, and his followers the Lollards.

 English Reformation

 The Act of Supremacy issued by King Henry VIII in 1534 declared the king to be "the only supreme head on earth of the Church in England" in place of the pope.
 Any act of allegiance to the latter was considered treasonous because the papacy claimed both spiritual and political power over its followers.
 It was under this act that Thomas More and John Fisher were executed and became martyrs to the Catholic faith.

 The Act of Supremacy (which asserted England's independence from papal authority) was repealed in 1554 by Henry's devoutly Catholic daughter Queen Mary I when she reinstituted Catholicism as England's state religion.
 She executed many Protestants by burning.
 Her actions were reversed by a new Act of Supremacy passed in 1559 under her successor, Elizabeth I, along with an Act of Uniformity which made worship in Church of England compulsory.
 Anyone who took office in the English church or government was required to take the Oath of Supremacy; penalties for violating it included hanging and quartering.
-Attendance at Anglican services became obligatory—those who refused to attend Anglican services, whether Roman Catholics or Protestants (Puritans), were fined and physically punished as recusants.
+Attendance at Anglican services became obligatory—those who refused to attend Anglican services, whether Roman Catholics or Puritans, were fined and physically punished as recusants.